firebase/flutterfire/packages/firebase_ui_auth/doc/providers/email-link.md

 ## Using view

-If the pre-built screen don't suite the app needs, you could use a `EmailLinkSignInView` to build your custom screen:
+If the pre-built screen don't suit the app's needs, you could use a `EmailLinkSignInView` to build your custom screen:

 ```dart
 class MyEmailLinkSignInScreen extends StatelessWidget {